super-up/super_up_docs/docs/backend/backend.md

    in `.env.production` if necessary.
 7. Update the `PORT` in the `.env` file if using Docker, and ensure you update the environment variable in the OS (env).

+### Depoly web
+1. run the flutter code to build the web version inside the `super_up_app` folder
+2. run this code `flutter build web --web-renderer html`
+3. now you can find the html folder inside the build folder you need to upload it to your server
+4. your server can your vps server you can use nginx to deploy your web code and admin code

 ### Running the Code (With Docker)

 1. Install [Docker](https://www.docker.com) and Docker Compose.